octet-stream/use-suspender/readme.md

 ### `useSuspender(id, suspender[, args]) -> {any}`

-Executes given suspender function then throws its Promise to await and consume its result with React.Suspense.
+Executes given suspender function then throws a Promise to resolve its result with React.Suspense.

 - **{any}** id – an unique identifier for useSuspender.
   This value must be consistent between render function calls